Ringba/ringba-code-test/README.md

 - Service is optimized for *memory*, *CPU*, and *locking*
 - Service must handle large datasets
 - Service can not tolerate duplicates but can tolerate false positives with an error rate equal or less than 1%
+- Service will not utilize any third-party libraries and all code must be native .net core 5

+_The code below can be changed in any way but the name of the service must remain the same._